b-joshua/mutfinder/README.md

 - Accepts an input sequence in FASTA format.
 - Retrieves reference sequences using `gget` based on:
   - Gene symbol and species name
-  - Ensembl gene or transcript ID
+  - Ensembl gene ID
 - Automatically identifies the longest reading frame for accurate translation
 - Translates nucleotide sequences into amino acids using Bio.Seq's `translate` method
 - Generates an output with detailed information on mutations, including:
-  - Mutation type classification (silent/non-silent).
+  - Nucleotide and Amino Acid-level analyses.
   - Full sequence comparison results.
   - Session-wide cumulative outputs.